 I could also feel the Holy Spirit telling me I too needed to prioritize and put down the computer, Facebook and t.v time.
 I recalled me telling my son we are to be good stewards of all things.

 I thanked the Lord for the grace and mercy He extends to me time and time again when I blow it.

 Since then my son and I have tried harder and been much better about the being clean and organized.
 We have totally tried our best to live by “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters. ” Colossians 3:23

 About the Author: Jennifer Bennett: Mother of two and wife to the love of my life.
 I live in a small town in Mississippi where I have three adorable goats.
 By day you find me working in our family business with my husband and any free time is spent blogging and writing my book.
 I enjoy cooking and dancing.
 I love Jesus, books, fall, coffee, reading, Saturday mornings and feeling like life is special.
-Follow me on my blog, My Redeemed Heart, or Facebook.
+Follow me on Facebook.